kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 **Seedphrase/mnemonic phrase**​​​​​​​: A human-readable version of private key to a digital wallet, typically consisting of 12 or 24 "randomly" chosen words.

+**Self-hosted**: Software or services that users install and operate on their own hardware rather than relying on third-party providers, enhancing control and privacy.

 **Self-Sovereign Identity (SSI)**: A particular model of identity in which subjects of identity are able to express their identities autonomously and to control their identities on their own terms when interacting & communicating with other subjects irrespective of context.

 **Server**: Nodes that provide services over a network are called servers.
 A server is a node that accepts connections from other nodes on a network and usually transmits, receives, or processes information as a service or application.

+**Sharding**: A database partitioning technique used to improve scalability by dividing the network into smaller parts called shards.

 **Sidechain**: a separate blockchain that runs in parallel to a main blockchain, allowing for increased scalability and experimentation while still being securely attached to the main chain through two-way pegging.
 Unlike layer two solutions that operate on top of the main chain, sidechains are independent blockchain networks that can have different rules, consensus mechanisms, and governance models, while still enabling the transfer of assets between the main chain and sidechain.